 Business Customs and Etiquette

-Business dress is a suit for important meetings otherwise a shirt with a tie is worn.
+Business meetings should be arranged in advance, business dress is a suit for important meetings otherwise a shirt with a tie is worn.
 The usual greeting is to shake hands usually done softer and for a bit longer than is the norm for the west.
 Business cards are exchanged afterwards, they are very important here and should be given and receive holding it with both hands.
 It is important to show interest in the cards and they should not be put away immediately after receiving them.
-Punctuality is very important for meetings, people should be addressed by honorific title and their surname.
-In negotiations there may be pause for thought and there should be no raised voices as it is considered rude.
-With a strict protocol to follow and consensus based decision making it can mean slow progress and it can take time to get decisions, thus patience will be required.

 Travel Advice and Tips